 A: A restraining order in California can last up to five years, but it is important to note that the court can choose to extend the restraining order if they believe that the victim is still in danger.
 In some cases, the court may also choose to make the restraining order permanent if they believe that the abuser poses a serious threat to the victim.
 Influence from a domestic violence lawyer can help ensure that the restraining order is granted as long as possible.

 If you or someone you know is a victim of domestic violence, it’s important to seek legal help as soon as possible.
-The Law Offices of William Edgar is a domestic violence law firm that has been helping victims in the Palm Desert area for years.
+The Edgar & Dow is a domestic violence law firm that has been helping victims in the Palm Desert area for years.
 We offer an initial consultation to discuss your case, and we will work tirelessly to get you the protection and compensation you deserve.
 Contact us today to learn more about the best practices for proceeding with your Palm Beach domestic violence case.